ravmustang/ExileMod_64-bit_Server_Base/readme.md

 This repo is licensed under APL-SA and is free to use / modify / redistribute Please pay attention and read any included licensing files for the respective addon its with.
 This repo includes files licensed outside the scope of APL-SA.
-You must follow the licensing included within the packages, This includes Exile / extDB3 / BattlEye / BEC
+You must follow the licensing included within the packages.
+This includes Exile / extDB3 / BattlEye / BEC
-Please refer to the Floss Exception for concerns with extDB3 licensing.
+Please download extDB3 and inlcude it following Installation step 4 below

 ## Details